FACT-Finder-Web-Components/documentation/markdown/en/ff-products-per-page.md

 ```

 ### Collapse-onblur
-With the `collapse-onblur="true"` attribute set, the dropdown collapses when you click somewhere else (default is "false").
+With the `collapse-onblur="true"` attribute set, the dropdown collapses when it loses focus.
+The default value is "false".

 ```html
 <ff-products-per-page-dropdown collapse-onblur="true"></ff-products-per-page-dropdown>